Salahlemangar/demo_git/README.md

 # demo_git
-this is just a demo
+this is just a git demo